 Marshall’s practice focuses on resolving disputes regarding scientific issues and counseling clients in chemical and biotechnology matters.
 A skilled first chair litigator and trial lawyer, his practice includes helping clients develop strategies for obtaining and effectively enforcing their intellectual property rights.
 Clients seek Marshall's advice to help solve complex intellectual property-related problems.

 Marty Stern is a partner in the Intellectual Property practice group, as well as a past member of the firm’s Management Committee and a former Co-chair of the Intellectual Property practice group.
 Over the course of his career, Marty has been involved in a wide variety of intellectual property litigation matters, including trademark, copyright and patent infringement matters, trade secret misappropriation, enforcement of restrictive covenants and unfair competition matters.

-Sarah serves as a trusted advisor offering proactive, strategic employment counsel.
-Representing companies and management exclusively, she works with a diverse range of manufacturing, logistics, government, financial, and higher education clients of all sizes.
+Sarah serves as a trusted advisor to her clients, offering proactive, strategic, business minded employment counsel.
+Representing companies and management exclusively, she works with a diverse range of manufacturing, logistics, government, financial, pharmaceutical, and higher education clients of all sizes.
 Sarah’s strategic, client-focused practice includes litigation involving discrimination, harassment and retaliation claims, non-compete enforcement and defense, employee leave disputes, wage-and-hour claims, and more.